osm-search/Nominatim/docs/develop/Testing.md

 which test the API interface using a BDD test framework and there are unit tests for specific PHP functions.

-This test directory is sturctured as follows:
+This test directory is structured as follows:

 ```
  -+-   bdd         Functional API tests